 From 1991-1993, Rosner served as VP for Domestic Affairs at the Washington-based Progressive Policy Institute, the in-house think tank of the Democratic Leadership Council.
 He was a contributing author of PPI’s Mandate for Change (Berkeley Books, 1992), the volume widely seen as the policy blueprint for the first term of the Clinton Administration; and contributing author of With All Our Might: A Progressive Strategy for Defeating Jihadism and Defending Liberty (Rowman & Littlefield, 2006).

 Rosner has been an adjunct professor at American University and has lectured at several other universities.
 He holds a Doctorate in Policy Studies from the University of Maryland School of Public Policy (2007), where his dissertation analyzed how members of the U.S. Congress develop their impressions of public opinion on national security issues.
 He also holds a Masters degree in Public Policy from Harvard University’s John F. Kennedy School of Government (1982), and a BA in Politics, summa cum laude, from Brandeis University (1979).
-He serves on the board of directors of Shepherd’s Table, a community kitchen in Silver Spring, Maryland.
+He serves as Chair of the board of directors of Shepherd’s Table, a community kitchen in Silver Spring, Maryland.